lopalic/rc_onboarding/ruby_basics/conditional_statements/README.md

 end
 ```

-`condition` is an expression that can be check whether it's evaluating to a `true` or `false` value, depending on that, the code block is executed.
+`condition` is an expression that can be checked whether it's evaluating to a `true` or `false` value, depending on that, the code block is executed.

 You can combine `if` with the keyword `else`.
-This lets you execute one block of code if the condition is `true`, and a different one, if the condition is `false`.
+This lets you execute one block of code if the condition is `true`, or a different one, if the condition is `false`.
 ```
 if condition
   # something to be done